 - British Shorthair cats are characterized by their round heads and strong jaws.

-Eye characteristics: window to the cat's breed
+Eye characteristics: A window to the cat's breed

-Behavior: Personality Traits and Breed Determination
+Behavior: Personality traits and breed identification

 - If she is rather quiet and reserved, this could indicate a breed like the Russian Blue.